 Bohemond III was known as Bohemond the Stammerer because of a pronounced speech impediment he had.
 He ascended the throne when Antiochene nobility dethroned his mother.

-He is my 21 x great-grandfather.
+He is one of my maternal 21 x great-grandfathers.

 He was born around 1144, son of Constance of Antioch and her first husband Raymond of Poitiers1.
 We don’t know where he was born, though it is likely to have been Antioch.